jbudynek/teaching-01-imbalance/README.md

 Ideas of complementary work:
 - Find other datasets and work with them
 - Study SMOTER and implement it in Python
-- Study the paper that tempers SMOTE: van den Goorbergh, Ruben, et al. "The harm of class imbalance corrections for risk prediction models: illustration and simulation using logistic regression."
-Journal of the American Medical Informatics Association (2022). https://academic.oup.com/jamia/article/29/9/1525/6605096?login=false
+- Study [this paper](https://academic.oup.com/jamia/article/29/9/1525/6605096?login=false), that tempers SMOTE: van den Goorbergh, Ruben, et al. "The harm of class imbalance corrections for risk prediction models: illustration and simulation using logistic regression."
+Journal of the American Medical Informatics Association (2022).
+- Watch [this video](https://www.youtube.com/watch?v=6YnhoCfArQo) of Guillaume Lemaitre at [euroscipy2023](https://pretalx.com/euroscipy-2023/talk/GYYTCH/) about some advanced `scikit-learn` features, some of whivh deal with imbalance.

+## Notes
+Used in 2022 and 2023 with AI engineering students in Bordeaux.